Followers

 Artillery would team Hercules with Alexander Hamilton

-In 1776, Mulligan was one of the Sons of Liberty who tore down a huge statue of King George III in Bowling Green.
-They later melted down its lead into musket balls for rebel use.
-He had also joined the New York Committee of Correspondence, a key instrument in rallying support among the populace and keeping the colonies coordinated.
-An attempt to flee the city failed and Mulligan remained in New York after Washington's army was driven out during the New York campaign of summer 1776.
-By September of that year, New York was an occupied British city, and the situation called for more than political agitation – it called for espionage.
-But to do that effectively, Hercules would have to appear a Loyalist.
-As many flipped their allegiances during this time it did not raise much suspicion.
+In 1776, Mulligan was one of the Sons of Liberty who tore down a large statue of King George III in Bowling Green.
+They later melted its lead into musket balls for the rebels' use.
+He also joined the New York Committee of Correspondence, a key tool in rallying support among the populace and keeping the colonies coordinated.
+An attempt to flee the city failed, and Mulligan remained in New York after Washington's army was driven out during the New York campaign of the summer of 1776.
+By September of that year, New York was an occupied British city, and the situation required more than political agitation – it called for espionage.
+But to do that effectively, Hercules would have to appear as a Loyalist.
+As many switched their allegiances during this time, it did not raise much suspicion.

 King George III statue tumbling down